ddrdushy/UdacityLearning/Readme.md

 ### Day 19 (18/06/2018)

-- Learning to approch a problem in python way by using the TDD approch.
+- Learning to approch a complex problem in python.